1. Who is behind this site?

 2. How did you get into this topic?

 By June of 2003 I had been in Central America for four months conducting archaeological fieldwork.
 I switched digs, crossed the border from Belize into Guatemala, and ended up at a massive Maya metropolis that had been gutted by looters.
 Every palace and temple was transected by a looters trench.
 It was horrible.
 We were terrified that our site would get looted while we slept.
 The local workers told me that a site was being looted RIGHT THEN and that the people involved had already killed people.
 I now know that site was Cancuén.
 I couldn’t believe that archaeologists just kept working like none of this was happening.
 That wasn’t going to be me.

 4. Are you accepting students?
 Volunteers?

 Students: YES!
-Please see this post for answers to questions about our Postgraduate Certificate in Antiquities Trafficking and Art Crime and subscribe to the opportunities list for updates.
-Prospective University of Glasgow Masters or PhD students, please send me an email telling about yourself and your interests.
-I can help you from there.
-Also read this post.
+Please see this site for answers to questions about our various certificate and degree programmes in Antiquities Trafficking and Art Crime and subscribe to the opportunities list for updates from other programmes.

-Volunteers: NO. There are a lot of reasons for this but the primary one is that I don’t believe that you should work for me for free.
-You’re better than that.
-You should work for you for free, and that’s it.
+Volunteers: Not at the moment.
+There are a lot of reasons for this but the primary one is that I don’t believe that you should work for me for free.
 See this post, and this post.
 I am only accepting students, colleagues, and your interest.
 Take my free online course at least.